Why is Radon Dangerous?

 What is Radon?

 Radon is a naturally occurring radioactive gas that can seep into homes and buildings.
-It is produced from the breakdown of uranium in the soil and can enter homes through cracks in the foundation, walls, or floors.
+Radon as a chemical element, is a heavy radioactive gas of Group 18 (noble gases) of the periodic table and it t is produced from the breakdown of uranium in the soil and can enter homes through cracks in the foundation, walls, or floors.
+Radon's atomic number is 86 and symbolized as "Rn".

 Why is Radon Dangerous?